 Agapi explains that the Universe is a sound, which is why classical music invokes your spirit.
-When you feel down or depressed, listen to a masterpiece like Beethoven’s “Ode to Joy” and ask God to help you find the strength in going through this challenge.
+When you feel down or depressed, listen to a masterpiece like Beethoven’s “Ode to Joy” and ask God to help you find the strength to go through this challenge.

 4. Spend time in nature